Pyrrhu5/KaWhatsApp/README.md

 ```

 **Virtual env**

-`Run.sh` assumes you have setup a virtual env as such:
+Optional, but `Run.sh` assumes you have setup a virtual env as such:

 ```bash
 python3 -m venv venv